The iSEED Summer Research Experience is an excellent opportunity

 The iSEED Summer Research Experience will match you with a participating faculty mentor whose interests are complementary to your own.
 You will work on your own research project and get hands-on experience during the 10-week program.
 The summer will culminate with you and your peers presenting your work at the Summer Research Day with students from other UB summer research programs.

-During the first week in the program, students attend various CLIMB modules, including a short Introduction to Laboratory Skills course, taught by Ms. Deborah Timineri, Instructional Support Associate.
+During the first week in the program, students attend various CLIMB modules, including a short Introduction to Laboratory Skills course, taught by Dr. David Shubert and Ms. Deborah Timineri, Instructional Support Associate.
 Students learn essential skills and important laboratory safety protocols to conduct their summer research.

 *Please note: if you are participating under the School of Nursing, or the School of Engineering, you may not be required to take the Introduction to Lab Skills course.